dilipdchavan/Pricipal_Component_Analysis_with_R/README.md

 We aim to find the components which explain the maximum variance This shows that first principal component explains 10.3% variance.
 Second component explains 7.3% variance.
 Third component explains 6.2% variance and so on.

+### Conclsion
 A scree plot is used to access components or factors which explains the most of variability in the data.
 The plot  shows that ~ 30 components explains around 98.4% variance in the data set.
-### By plotting a cumulative variance plot,  will give us a clear picture of number of components.
+By plotting a cumulative variance plot,  will give us a clear picture of number of components.
 This plot shows that 30 components results in variance close to ~ 98%.
 For modeling, we’ll use these 30 components as predictor variables and follow the normal procedures.